Mini Percutaneous Nephrolithotomy (mini PCNL)

 The Stent: A Little Helper After Surgery

 Almost everyone who has mini PCNL goes home with a ureteric stent.
-Think of this as a temporary drainage: a soft tube that sits inside the ureter (the drainage tube from kidney to bladder).
+Think of this as a temporary internal drain: a soft tube that sits inside the ureter (the tube from the kidney to the bladder).

 Why bother with a stent?
 After surgery, the ureter can swell a little.
 The stent keeps urine flowing freely, prevents blockages, and gives the kidney time to heal without pressure building up.